Slow-wave potential: Types

 Gastric slow waves occur at around 3 cycles-per-minute in humans and exhibit significance variances in both amplitudes and propagation velocities in the stomach due to the existence of a gradient of resting membrane potential gradient, interstitial cells of Cajal distributions, and gastric wall thickness.
-Gastric slow waves frequency, propagation velocity, and amplitude demonstrate significant inter-species differences.
+Gastric slow wave frequency, propagation velocity, and amplitude demonstrate significant inter-species differences.
 Extracellular bioelectrical recording studies have demonstrated that gastric slow waves originate from a pacemaker region located on the greater curvature of the stomach.
 Human gastric slow waves propagate slower in the corpus than in the pacemaker region and antrum of the stomach.
 Up to four simultaneous slow wave wavefronts can occur in the human stomach.

 Intestinal slow waves occur at around 12 cycles-per-minute in the duodenum, and decreases in frequency towards the colon.
 Entrainment of intestinal slow waves forms "frequency plateaus" in a piece-wise manner along the intestine.
 Similar to the stomach, intestinal slow waves frequency, propagation velocity, and amplitude also demonstrate significant inter-species differences.

 In uterine smooth muscle, slow waves have not been consistently observed.
 Uterine muscle seems to generate action potentials spontaneously.

 In gastrointestinal smooth muscle, the slow-wave threshold can be altered by input from endogenous and exogenous innervation, as well as excitatory (acetylcholine and Substance P) and inhibitory (vasoactive intestinal peptide and nitric oxide) compounds.